-Construction staging, stockpile areas, and site access areas are shown in Figures 5 and 6.
-As shown, four main staging areas would be established.
-The primary staging and access areas to Butano Creek and Butano Marsh are generally located at the north end of the Project area.
-Equipment and materials would be staged at two existing unpaved parking areas located along Pescadero Creek Road (Staging Areas #1 and #3) and an unpaved area that is part of the existing Butano Trail section between Pescadero Creek Road and the Lower Butano Marsh Levee (Staging Area #2).
+19 Construction staging, stockpile areas, and site access areas are shown in Figures 6 and 7.
+As 20 shown, four main staging areas would be established.
+The primary staging and access areas 21 to Butano Creek and Butano Marsh are generally located at the north end of the Project area.
+22 Equipment and materials would be staged at two existing unpaved parking areas located 23 along Pescadero Creek Road (Staging Areas #1 and #3) and an unpaved area that is part of the existing Butano Trail section between Pescadero Creek Road and the Lower Butano 24 25 Marsh Levee (Staging Area #2).
 Staging Area #1 includes the unpaved parking area on the northeast corner of the intersection of Pescadero Creek Road and State Route 1.
-Staging Area #3 is located approximately 0.45 miles east of State Route 1.
-Staging Area #4 consists of the unpaved shoulder along the westbound travel lane of Pescadero Creek Road.
+Staging Area 26 27 #3 is located approximately 0.45 miles east of State Route 1.
+Staging Area #4 consists of the 28 unpaved shoulder along the westbound travel lane of Pescadero Creek Road.

-As shown in Figure 6, from Pescadero Creek Road, privately-owned agricultural land would be used to access the proposed berm augmentation area upstream of Pescadero Creek Road.
+As shown in Figure 7, from Pescadero Creek Road, privately-owned agricultural land would be used to access the proposed berm augmentation area upstream of Pescadero Creek Road.
 Agricultural fields (Assessor's Parcel No. 086-090-010) would be used to stockpile, spread and dry the sediment excavated from Butano Creek upstream of the road prior to being used for augmenting the existing berm.
 Vegetation would also be cleared to create a 16-foot wide, 250-foot (approximate) long access route from the agricultural road to the existing berm proposed for augmentation.

-Butano Creek is accessible from nine main points, as summarized in Table 3 and shown in Figures 5 and 6.
+Butano Creek is accessible from nine main points, as summarized in Table 3 and shown in Figures 6 and 7.

-&lt;sup>3 County Ordinance Code Chapter 4.88 - Noise Control, Section 4.88.380 - Exemption
+3 County Ordinance Code Chapter 4.88 - Noise Control, Section 4.88.380 - Exemption

-Table 3.
+1 Table 3.
 Construction Access Points